functional-architecture/functional-architecture.github.io/wip/patterns/make_illegal_states_unrepresentable.md

 }
 ```

-In essence, for the data model above, there are some invariants that
+In this representation there are some invariants that aren't captured
-aren't captured by the model, so they have to be adhered to by users
+by the model, so they have to be adhered to by users of the model,
-of the model.
-The invariants have to be described outside of the
+which introduces implicit coupling.
+The invariants have to be
-programming language facilities, for instance in a comment.
-These
+described outside of the programming language facilities, for instance
-descriptions can therefore get out of sync with the code.
-Since the
+in a comment.
+These descriptions can therefore get out of sync with
-invariants aren't machine checked they are a common source of bugs.
+the code.
+Since the invariants aren't machine checked they are a
+common source of bugs.

 An improved model that inherently expresses relevant invariants looks like this: